Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Generalization to systems with bursty protein synthesis

-Here $\sigma = \int_{-\infty}^\infty x^2\mu(dx)$ is the second moment of the burst size distribution.
+with $\sigma = \int_0^\infty x^2\mu(dx)$ being the second moment of the burst size distribution.
 In this case, both $C(t)$ and $G(\omega)$ are the sums of two monotonically decreasing functions.
-This leads to the same conclusion that oscillations cannot be observed if the gene is unregulated.
+This leads to the same conclusion that oscillations cannot be observed if the gene is unregulated, even if protein bursting is taken into account.